shariq1989/cookbook/content/recipe/hamburger_vegetable_soup.md

 #### Can I freeze Beef and Vegetable Soup?

-You sure can.
+Yes, this homemade hamburger vegetable soup freezes perfectly!
 First, allow the soup to cool completely, and then add it to a freezer-safe container or bag.
-Beef and Vegetable Soup will freeze for up to 3 months.
+This soup will freeze for up to 3 months.
+I suggest making extra and freezing it for an easy meal later on.
 When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm it on the stove, and enjoy.

 ### INSTRUCTIONS: STEP-BY-STEP